About bronchitis

 Coughing is the main symptom of bronchitis.
 Your child’s cough might sound dry, or it might produce mucus.

-Your child might also have a runny nose, sore throat or fever as well as a cough.
+Your child might also have a runny nose, sore throat or fever.
 And your child might be short of breath and have some wheezing.

-If the cough started suddenly and you suspect your child might be choking on something, you should start choking first aid.
-If your child is under one year, or coughing doesn’t clear the blockage, call 000 immediately.
+If the cough started suddenly and you suspect your baby under one year might be choking, call 000 immediately and start choking first aid for babies.
+If your child is over one year and coughing doesn’t clear the blockage, call 000 and start choking first aid for children and teens.

-You should take your child to see your GP if your child:
+Take your child to see your GP if your child has:

-- has a cough that isn’t settling down after two weeks
+- a cough that isn’t settling down after 2 weeks

-- has a wheeze or is short of breath
+- a wheeze or is short of breath

 You know your child best, so trust your instincts if your child doesn’t seem well.
 If your child has significant shortness of breath, your child’s skin or lips are pale or blue, or your child is drowsy or hard to wake up, call 000 for an ambulance.